themrsami/GoFile-Downloader-for-Google-Colab/README.md

-# GoFile Downloader for Google Colab
+# GoFile To Google Drive Downloader Remotely for Google Collab

 This is a Python script for downloading files from [GoFile](https://gofile.io/) on Google Colab.
 It allows you to easily download files from GoFile to your Google Drive.